ShelinVankawala/Question_Paper_Generator_GenAI/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to MCQGen, please follow these steps:
+If you would like to contribute to Question_Paper_Generator_GenAI, please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`